Energy consumption becomes more and more of an issue:

-The lecturer (expert at Altran Netherlands BV) has a broad and in-depth hardware-software engineering experience (in research and development, feasibility studies, system performance tuning), acted a lot on the border between hardware and software and is an advisor of the EEMBC Working Groups ULPBench, IoT-Connectivity and IoT-Security.
+The lecturer (expert at Altran Netherlands BV) has a broad and in-depth hardware-software engineering experience (in research and development, feasibility studies, system performance tuning), has acted a lot on the border between hardware and software and is an advisor of the EEMBC Working Groups ULPBench, IoT-Connectivity and IoT-Security.
 (EEMBC defines Industry-Standard Benchmarks for Embedded Systems).
 He was part of the ULP group at Holst Center for 2 years.
 He is also (co-)author of several papers in the area of parallel programming using the Communicating Sequential Processes paradigm and the use of Analytical Software Design / Dezyne.
 He regularly gives guest lectures at universities, polytechnics and at various conferences and defines graduation projects and coaches students.

 The 'Ultra Low Power' workshop:

-After completion of this course the participant:
+After completion of this course the participant will:

 The course is intended for IoT developers, embedded software and hardware engineers involved in embedded software design, system architects, project leaders (education: BSc / MSc) working in research, development and/or engineering.
 Prior knowledge: working experience with a PC with Windows, ability to read and modify simple C programs.